There are a number of fantastic parks around Western Sydney which are ideal for

 GPS (RWGPS) platform, which, together with the RWGPS app running on your mobile device,

-provides riders with a car-like GPS or Sat-Nav experience tailored to cycling.
+provides riders with a voice-guided GPS experience tailored to cycling.

 Each route contains: